North German Confederation: Restructured Customs Union

-On the other hand, the two Mecklenburg duchies and three Hanseatic cities were initially not members of the Customs Union.
-The Mecklenburgs and Lübeck joined soon after the North German Confederation was formed.
-Eventually, after heavy Prussian pressure, Hamburg acceded to the Customs Union in 1888.
-Bremen joined at the same time.
-Despite this, all these states fully participated in the federal institutions, even while outside the Customs Union and not directly affected by their decisions in that regard.
+Mecklenburg-Schwerin, Mecklenburg-Strelitz and the three Hanseatic cities of Bremen, Hamburg and Lübeck were initially not members of the Customs Union.
+The Mecklenburgs (1868) and Lübeck (1869) joined soon after the North German Confederation was formed.
+After heavy Prussian pressure, Hamburg acceded to the Customs Union in 1888; Bremen joined at the same time.
+All the states participated fully in the federal institutions even while outside the Customs Union and not directly affected by its decisions.